Baby food delivery startup Yumi spoon fed another $8M in strategic funding – TechCrunch

 “Our goal is to change the standards for childhood nutrition, and completely upend what it means to be a food brand in America,” Yumi co-founder and CEO Angela Sutherland said.
 “This group of visionary leaders have all redefined their categories and now we have the opportunity to work together to reimagine early-age nutrition for the next generation.”

-Will that bet pay off and help this startup standout?
+Will that bet pay off and help this startup stand out?
 Sales continue to rise and have risen by 10 times in the last year, according to the company — we’ve asked but don’t know what those sales numbers are, unfortunately.
 However, Yumi’s bet on fresh and delivered could prove to be just what parents want as the company continues to grow.

 “As a parent, Yumi’s mission immediately resonated,” said co-founder and co-CEO of Warby Parker Neil Blumenthal .
 “As we’ve seen at Warby Parker, and now at Yumi, there is a massive shift happening in the world of retail.
 There’s now a new generation of consumers who are actively seeking brands that reflect their values and lifestyle — the moat that big, legacy brands once enjoyed has evaporated.”